 More than one family member on the same side of the family has had:

-FORCE’s brochure, “What Every Jewish Woman Should Know About Breast & Ovarian Cancer” contains basic information about genetic counseling and testing for BRCA in Jewish women.
-View and order the brochure.
+FORCE's brochure, 'What Every Jewish Woman Should Know About Breast & Ovarian Cancer' contains basic information about genetic counseling and testing for BRCA in Jewish women.
+View FORCE brochures.